 - Review the selected options and click Next.

-- The task sequence deployment completed successfully.
+- The task sequence deployment was completed successfully.
 To exit the wizard, click close.

 Starting in version 2103, if you use a feature update with the Upgrade OS task sequence step, the wizard also includes the Deployment Package page.
 Select one of the following options, For more information.